senkrad76/Anidea-for-SmartThings/README.md

 ## HTTP Response Motion Sensor
 A light in a room is switched automatically by a motion sensor at certain times of day.
 Very occasionally the room may also be occupied at those times and it would be a nuisance if the lights kept turning off because the occupants were watching the TV and not moving about.
 If it were possible to detect the TV is switched on then the automation could keep the lights on.
 Given the automation is working with a motion sensor it is likely to be able to handle a second one.
 Therefore a device handler which treats the TV being on as active motion would be rather handy.

 This simple device handler does the job described above.
-Every fifteen minutes it resets its status to inactive and then attempts to connect an HTTP server on the IP address and port defined in the preferences.
+Every fifteen minutes it attempts to connect an HTTP server on the IP address and port defined in the preferences.
 If the parse() command picks up the response the status is set to active.
+If no response is received within a minute the status is set to inactive.
 A refresh command can also be used to check the status out of band.

-The device handler should not be used in automations that would respond immediately to a change of status to inactive as this may only be momentary while the state is being refreshed.
+*Polling more frequently than every fifteen minutes just seems like 'a bad thing'.*

 ## URL or AutoRemote Switch
 This device handler was created as a learning exercise.
 It implements a virtual switch that calls URLs for each of the 'on' and 'off' states.
 The URLs should be specified as full URLs with appropriate encoding.
 What makes it slightly more interesting is that, if the 'AutoRemote Key' is defined, the device handler will create URLs in the same format as the AutoRemote Send Message Service and the 'on' and 'off' options should be defined as AutoRemote messages instead.